NetGovern/migrations/clearswift/README.md

 Aliasing is supported using the PostFix config (if there's no need to retain the original rcpt address):

-From the secure server:
-Export the aliases to map the primary SMTP address into a csv file using the script ldap-pull.sh.
-The csv structure is: rcpt-email, primary-smtp.

 Using the Clearswift UI, Go to system/smtp settings/email address rewriting/ and configure the type of aliasing wanted.

 From the Clearswift console: